HL7/davinci-deqm/input/pagecontent/guidance.md

 #### Data Quality

 Measure specifications define logic and data requirements necessary to perform evaluation of a given measure, often through the use of CQL definitions.
-The use of CQL definitions/queries supports the retrieval of applicable data elements and associated meta data.
+The use of CQL definitions/queries supports the retrieval of applicable data elements and associated metadata.
 Measure specifications will typically make use of a set of defined profiles suitable for use in the target environment, such as US Core or QI Core, to ensure that data exchanged is standardized, consumable, and suitable for evaluation.

 #### Gaps in Care Reporting